cryzed/Amby/README.md

 Where `bridge_address` is the domain or IP address of the bridge and `lights` a space-separated list of light indices that should be controlled by Amby.

+A sample invocation might look like this:

+`$ amby 192.168.0.75 1 -b -m 50 -i 0`

+Meaning: "Contact the bridge at 192.168.0.75, set the ambient color for light 1, change the brightness to equal or greater than 50% of the maximum brightness (depending on the luminance of the calculated ambient color) and don't wait at all between iterations of this process (higher CPU usage!)."

 When initially starting, Amby will prompt you to create a username to authenticate with the Philips Hue Bridge.
 Use the `-h/--help` option to see all available options and their descriptions.